Integration of payment methods

 • Global reach;

-• Easy to integrate with e-commerce platforms;
+• Easy to integrate with e-commerce platforms (pre-built plugins and mobile-optimized checkout);

-• Secure and trusted platform.
+• Secure (PCI DSS compliant) and trusted platform.

 Considerations: